Boletus

 Boletus is a genus of mushroom-producing fungi, comprising over 100 species.
+The name is derived from the Latin term bōlētus 'mushroom' from the Ancient Greek βωλίτης, bōlitēs, ultimately from βῶλος, bōlos 'lump' or 'clod'.
+However, the βωλίτης of Galen is thought to have been the much prized Amanita caesarea.

 The genus Boletus was originally broadly defined and described by Carl Linnaeus in 1753, essentially containing all fungi with hymenial pores instead of gills.
 Since then, other genera have been defined gradually, such as Tylopilus by Petter Adolf Karsten in 1881, and old names such as Leccinum have been resurrected or redefined.
 Some mushrooms listed in older books as members of the genus have now been placed in separate genera.
 These include such as Boletus scaber, now Leccinum scabrum, Tylopilus felleus, Chalciporus piperatus and Suillus luteus.
 Most boletes have been found to be ectomycorrhizal fungi, which means that they form a mutualistic relationship with the roots system of certain kinds of plants.
 More recently, Boletus has been found to be massively polyphyletic, with only a small percentage of the over 300 species that have been assigned to Boletus actually belonging there and necessitating the description and resurrection of many more genera.

-The name is derived from the Latin term bōlētus 'mushroom' from the Ancient Greek βωλίτης, bōlitēs, ultimately from βῶλος, bōlos 'lump' or 'clod'.
-However, the βωλίτης of Galen is thought to have been the much prized Amanita caesarea.
+"Boletus" has historically been listed as food for several animals, such as the larvae of the pleasing fungus beetle Tritoma mimetica.
+However, old records often actually refer to species now placed into other genera of Boletaceae, and may not always be determinable today.